-- 6.03 (a) An employee is not required to perform any duties of a personal nature not connected with the approved operations of the Employer. - (b) Reprisals, retaliation, or threats of reprisals against any employee for pursuing their rights under this Article, for having participated in the procedures, or for acting in any role under these procedures are prohibited. - (c) The Employer will provide respectful workplace training as it deems necessary.
+- 6.03(a) An employee is not required to perform any duties of a personal nature not connected with the approved operations of the Employer. - (b) Reprisals, retaliation, or threats of reprisals against any employee for pursuing their rights under this Article, for having participated in the procedures, or for acting in any role under these procedures are prohibited. - (c) An employee who is asked to attend a meeting in accordance with the Discrimination and Harassment Policy; Violence in the Workplace Policy; or the Sexual Violence Policy will be entitled to have a support person (e.g. Union Representative) attend with them as an Advisor as set out in the applicable Policy. - (d) The Employer will provide respectful workplace training as it deems necessary.